 The proposed approach was tested for the flow-matching control problem in a more realistic geometry obtained from a glass replica of a human aorta.
 The geometry consists of aortic root, ascending aorta, aortic arch without branches and descending aorta as illustrated in figure 1a.
-Optimisation results were first compared with measured data both qualitatively and quantitatively.
-In addition, the results were compared against the results when using classical CFD method prescribing Dirichlet boundary conditions.
-Furthermore, a sensitivity analysis with respect to changes in the initial guess flow field were analysed and discussed.
-Finally, the proposed approach was tested under flow conditions with increasing Re numbers ranging approximately from 1200 up to 7100.
+First, a validation study was performed on the aorta based on a manufactured solution used as the ground truth.
+The results from the assimilation procedure and the classical CFD method were quantitatively compared against the ground truth (available reference solution).
+Secondly, real flow data was gathered from the flow MRI scans to investigate the performance of the solvers in real case scenarios.
+The optimisation results were first qualitatively compared with measured data.
+In addition, and since there is no reference solution available in this case, the results were quantitatively compared against the results when using classical CFD method prescribing Dirichlet BCs.
+The discrepancies between the solution obtained from the data assimilation approach and the CFD solution are also examined in contrast to the discrepancies encountered between both solutions in the manufactured scenario involving the aorta phantom geometry.
+Furthermore, a sensitivity analysis with respect to changes in the initial guess flow field were analysed and discussed in the real case scenario.
+Finally, the proposed approach was tested under flow conditions with increasing Re numbers ranging approximately from 1200 up to 2100.
+For the highest Re number, a mesh sensitivity analysis was also carried out.